crhea93/OMM-Analysis/docs/source/index.rst

 The code works by executing the following steps on each pointing (or position):

     1. Generate Folders for each filter taken

     2. Subtracts bias from dome flats and science images

     3. Calculate the normalized master dome flat

     4. Apply normalized master dome flat to science image

     5. Align images using phase cross-correlator

     6. Apply astrometric corrections using astrometry.net

+    7. Create mosaic for images that passed astrometric corrections

 Unforunately, the astrometric corrections do not always pass.
 If this is the case, I suggest you follow the instructions in the FinalAlignment.ipynb notebook to manually calculate the correct astrometry.
 Although this is more manual, it is still highly automated :)

+Sometimes the OMM team takes an additional central image.
+If this is the case, run the script again but change the filter_ argument in the input file from '_pos' to '_central'.
+This will create an image "0".
+Simply run `only_mosaic.py` afterwards to create a composite mosaic :D

 Pipeline
 ^^^^^^^^